Safe Harbor Circles – Community-Powered Stability

 MODULE 06

-Recognizing crisis situations requiring professional intervention and using SHC referral protocols to connect participants with appropriate emergency support.
+Recognizing crisis situations requiring professional intervention and using established protocols to connect families to appropriate emergency support.

 10–12